10-01 Call your quarters or other unit (specify)

 10-34 Sprinkler system emergency

-CODE 1 - Defective equipment (valve, pipe, etc)
+CODE 1 - Defective sprinkler device or system (valve, pipe, etc)

 CODE 2 - Unnecessary alarm (non-defective)